guitargz/aidabot/README.md

 # Installation
 1. Clone the code.
 2. Download a trained StyleGAN model in the ./stylegan/src/ directory.
 An example model can be downloaded here: https://www.dropbox.com/s/mi9bbspwa724quc/network-snapshot-011170.pkl
-3. In ./aida/src/aida.py change the channel name to your Telegram channel
+3. In ./aida/src/aida.py change the MY_CHANNEL constant to the name of your Telegram channel where the bot is supposed to post (*not to the bot name!*).
+The bot should be added as an admin to this channel.
 4. Put the bot access token to ./token.txt
 5. Run:
 ```